krz/dp-nb/README.md

 * __dp-nb.py__ python code for the DP-NB and DP-ZINB model

-* __simstudy.Rmd__ R Markdown file for the simulation study, includes R code for the DP-NB
+* __simstudyc*.R__ R file for the simulation study with different components and overlap, includes Stan code for the DP-NB

+* __simstudyc*.Rdata__ Rdata file for the simulation study with different components and overlap DP-NB